pulumi/pulumi-hugo/themes/default/content/blog/kubecon-na-2021-roundup/index.md

     - conferences
 ---

-Kubecon North America is over, but the recordings are now online!
-Every talk you wanted to see and couldn’t is available on YouTube, so here’s some highlights -- cloud native trends, updates from projects and SIGs, and a few of my favorite talks!
+KubeCon North America 2021 is over, but the recordings are now online!
+Every talk you wanted to attend and couldn’t is available on YouTube, so here’s some highlights&mdash;cloud native trends, updates from projects and SIGs, and a few of my favorite talks!

 <!--more-->